Skip to main content

 About 100 postgraduates live in and around Leckhampton, along with Fellows and academic visitors.

 Our graduate community embraces a full range of scholarship – arts, humanities, social studies, sciences and technology.
 And it’s truly international.
-Out of those starting new graduate courses in October 2022, 43% come from the UK, and 57% are international students.
+Of those starting new graduate courses in October 2023, 43% come from the UK and 57% are international students.

 You’re in glorious surroundings